best turn-based games

 Sid Meier’s Civilization VII

-If you’ve ever dreamed of building an empire from scratch and dominating the world, Civilization VII is about to make those dreams feel a lot more real—and a lot more challenging.
-This latest entry in the iconic 4X strategy series brings fresh mechanics that give even veteran players something to think about.
-Gone are the days of rigid civ-leader pairings—Civilization VII lets you mix and match leaders and civilizations for some seriously unique gameplay combos.
+Civilization VII is the latest entry in the iconic 4X strategy series and it brings fresh mechanics that give even veteran players something to think about.
+Gone are the days of rigid civ-leader pairings — Civilization VII lets you mix and match leaders and civilizations for some seriously unique gameplay combos.
 Imagine Napoleon running a high-tech civilization or Cleopatra with a military-focused empire.
-It’s a game-changer.

 XCOM 2

-If you’ve ever dreamed of leading a ragtag group of resistance fighters against an alien regime, XCOM 2 lets you live that dream—and it’s not going to be easy.
-Released in 2016, this turn-based strategy game has you fighting to take back Earth from its alien invaders, one tactical mission at a time.
+XCOM 2 is a turn-based strategy game has you fighting to take back Earth from its alien invaders, one tactical mission at a time.

-The combat?
-Nerve-wracking.
+The combat is nerve-wracking.
 Each soldier has unique abilities, and with the fog of war, you never know where the next enemy is lurking.
 You’ll be making tough choices about squad placement and whether you can afford to risk it all to get the upper hand.
-Plus, the War of the Chosen expansion brings even more factions and deadly enemies, upping the stakes.
+Plus, the War of the Chosen expansion brings even more factions and deadly enemies.

 Total War: Shogun 2

 The real-time battles are where the game really shines.
 You’ll control massive armies of samurai, archers, and cavalry, all while trying to outthink your opponent.
-The AI here is smart—think Sun Tzu’s Art of War smart—which makes each battle feel like a mental chess match.
 It’s all about positioning, timing, and knowing when to strike.

 And if you’re into multiplayer, Shogun 2 doesn’t disappoint.
 You can test your strategies against players from all over the world.
 Plus, the expansion Fall of the Samurai takes things up a notch by adding modern warfare elements, bringing the action into the 19th century.